DalenW/DalenW.io/_posts/2022-03-15-host-website-on-firebase.md

 If you want to, you can also enable Cloud Logging from the hosting tab or by going to your Project Settings > Integrations and clicking on Cloud Logging there.
 That way if a user ever reports an issue with your site, you can naviate there to view the logs and narrow down exactly what happened to cause the issue.

+### Updates

+**Update March 24, 2022**
+Updating the DNS on Cloudflare after connecting it with Firebase can be a little tricky and may not immediately work.
+Once you're sure you've done it right you may need to wait a few minutes to a day for your domain to properly display your website.